Nurudeen25/aws-bootcamp-cruddur-2023/journal/week1.md

 HERE ARE THE OVERVIEW FOR WEEK-1 (Feb18-25)

--I watched the live stream video and take notes
+- Watched the live stream video and take notes

 - Watched the Grading Homework Summaries and from my understanding we only need the main branch, I already created new branch for week-0 and my assignment for week-0 are in the branch, So i did merge the week-0 branch to the Main branch and push everything upto date.